User0215/BellaVita-BETA-/README.md

   Please report any problems about the applicaition or its code in the issues tab of the repo.

   if you have an idea for a feature of the app, email me at xuser0215@gmail.com.

-  if you edit any code or the storyboard file, send the .xcodeproj file to the same email.

-  Lisenced with the MIT License.